AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 By default, each plot of a Stock chart has a legend, its items representing the series on the plot.
 In addition, the legend shows information about the points that are currently hovered over.

-The text of a legend item includes the name of a series and – depending on the series type – the value or values of the current point.
+The text of a legend item includes the name of a series and, depending on the series type, the value or values of the current point.
 The legend title, enabled by default, shows the date (X-value (?)) of the current point or points.
 See [Title Text Format](#title_text_format) and [Item Text Format](#item_text_format) sections to learn how to format the text of title and items.

 In the following sample, there is a Stock chart with two plots and two default legends: